codemanufacture/codemanufacture.com/content/pages/privacy-policy.md

 ## 10. CONTACT AND COMMUNICATION

-This website is powered by Codemanufacture Ltd. registered in 1 Cedar Office Park, Cobham Road, Wimborne BH21 7SB under business registration number 11110064.
+This website is powered by Codemanufacture SRLS. registered in Viale Piave n.
+21 Milan 20129, Italy under business registration number MI-2672334.

-You can contact us either via Email at privacy@codemanufacture.com via Phone on +44 7951608683.
+You can contact us either via Email at privacy@codemanufacture.com via Phone on +39 3455235101.
 If you wish to contact us, please keep in mind that you do so at your own discretion and that you provide any personal details requested at your own risk.
 Your personal information is kept private and stored securely until it is no longer required by law or due to ceasing of purpose.
 We use any information submitted to provide you with further information about the products/ services we offer or to assist you in answering any questions or queries you may have.

 ## 11. AMENDMENTS

 We may update this policy from time to time whenever legal alterations are coming into effect.
 We therefore encourage you to check this page occasionally to ensure you are happy with any changes to this policy.
 However, we may notify you of changes to this policy either by means of email or through the private messaging system on our website.

-This Privacy Policy was last modified on **December 12, 2022**.
+This Privacy Policy was last modified on **January 20, 2023**.